Sōtō: Keizan

 Though today Dōgen is referred as the founder of Sōtō, for a long period Sōtō history recognized several important ancestors, next to Dōgen.
 In 1877 the heads of the Sōtō community acknowledged Keizan for a brief period as the overall founder of the Sōtō sect.

 Dogen is known as the "koso", where Keizan is known as the "taiso";

 Sōtō centers

-At the end of the Kamakura period, Dōgen's school centered around four centers, namely Eihei-ji, Daijo-ji monastery, and the temples Yoko-ji and Soji-ji.
-Soji-ji became the most influential center of the Dōgen school.
+At the end of the Kamakura period, Dōgen's school centered around four centers, namely Eihei-ji, Daijo-ji monastery, and the temples Yoko-ji and Sōji-ji.
+Sōji-ji became the most influential center of the Dōgen school.

 Muromachi (or Ashikaga) (1336–1573)

 During the Muromachi period the Rinzai school was the most successful of the schools, since it was favoured by the shōgun.
 But Soto too spread out over Japan.

 Gasan and Sotetsu

 Gasan Jōseki (1275–1365) and Meiho Sotetsu were Keizan's most prominent students.

 Gasan too started his Buddhist studies at mount Hiei.
 He became head of Soji-ji in 1324.
 Gasan adopted the Five Ranks of Tung-shan as a fit vehicle to explain the Mahayana teachings.

 Sotetsu became head of Yoko-ji in 1325.
 Initially his influence soon grew.
 In 1337 Sotetsu was appointed as abbot of Daijo-ji.